 It is difficult to arrive at precise sizing figures for a NodeStore or DocumentStore because of the resources consumed by the following:

-Because the binaries are be stored in the datastore, each binary occupies some space.
+Because the binaries are stored in the datastore, each binary occupies some space.
 Most repositories are below 100GB in size.
 However, there may be larger repositories up to 1 TB in size.
 Additionally, to perform offline compaction, you require enough free space on the volume to rewrite the compacted repository alongside the pre-compacted version.
 A good rule-of-thumb is to size the disk to 1.5 times the size expected for the repository.

 For the repository, use SSDs or disks with an IOPS level greater than 3000.
 To eliminate chances of IOPS introducing performance bottlenecks, monitor CPU IO Wait levels for early signs of issues.

-Assets has a number of use cases that make network performance more important than on many of our Experience Manager projects.
+Assets has several use cases that make network performance more important than on many of our Experience Manager projects.
 A customer can have a fast server, but if the network connection is not large enough to support the load of the users who are uploading and downloading assets from the system, then it will still appear to be slow.
 There is a good methodology for determining the choke point in a user’s network connection to Experience Manager at Assets considerations for user experience, instance sizing, workflow evaluation, and network topology.

 When sizing an implementation, it is important to keep system limitations in mind.
 If the proposed implementation exceeds these limitations, employ creative strategies, such as partitioning the assets across multiple Assets implementations.